The Kennedys and a Cover-Up: The Bizarre True Story of Chappaquiddick

 According to Joe McGinniss' 1993 book The Last Brother, Ted drank beer during the sailing race; drank three rum-and-Cokes during the ritual congratulatory toast for the winner, Ross Richards; and, before he went to the party, he drank some beer with friends at his room at the Shiretown Inn.

-So Kennedy—who later said he had five rum and Cokes that night, which his friends took to mean at least double that amount—took the keys of his 1967 Oldsmobile Delmont 88 and hit the road.
-Kopechne went with him and didn't take her pocketbook, an indicator that they weren't headed to the ferry to return to Edgartown.
+So Kennedy—whom witnesses said only had two or three rum and Cokes that night—took the keys of his 1967 Oldsmobile Delmont 88 from Crimmins and hit the road.
+Kopechne went with him and didn't take her pocketbook, an indicator that they planned to return to the cottage.

-Per McGinniss, the manager of the Shiretown Inn was the first non-partygoer to see Kennedy after the accident, noting that he saw him seemingly leaving his room at 2:25 a.m. on the morning of July 19.
+Per McGinniss, the manager of the Shiretown Inn was the first non-partygoer to see Kennedy after the accident, noting that he saw him seemingly coming downstairs from his room at 2:25 a.m. on the morning of July 19.
 Kennedy seemed out of sorts and said he had heard party noise coming from the room next door.
 He asked what time it was.

 Dispatched to look for Kennedy, Chappaquiddick resident Antone Bettencourt (the owner of the cottage were the original call to police was made) caught up with Kennedy at around 9:30 a.m. at the ferry landing in Edgartown.
 Markham and Gargan were with him.
 In the meantime, responders were still searching the pond, figuring there may be another body to recover.